Serializers

 MethodDescription

-SERIALIZEContains of all process steps to read the relevant object type specific information and serialize it (as one or more files)
+SERIALIZEContains all process steps to read the relevant object type-specific information and serialize it (as one or more files)

-DESERIALIZEContains of all process steps to create or update an object based on one or more files
+DESERIALIZEContains all process steps to create or update an object based on one or more files

-DELETEContains of all process steps to delete an object based on one or more files
+DELETEContains all process steps to delete an object based on one or more files

 EXISTSReturns whether a given object already exists in any state (i.e. return abap_true for inactive objects)